aalexlu/content/ACurrent/Sociolinguistics/1 Introduction to Sociolinguistics.md

 ## Bleaman Research

-Language shift and maintenance, impact of standardization on language variation across individuals and communities
+Language shift and maintenance, impact of standardization on language variation across individuals and communities (in immigrant context)
 - difference in how Yiddish is spoken and written today, based on their community affiliations: either Hasidic Jews or Yiddishists

 ---

 ## Chomsky

-competence:
-vs
-performance:
+competence: somebody who has learned the grammar and can form sentences and judge grammaticality vs
+performance: what people actually do / say

 ---

 ## Sociolinguistics

 Formal linguistic vs Sociolinguistic perspective
+- Formal linguistics interested in general linguistic competence
+	- perform elicitations – translation exercises and proposing minimal pairs
+- Sociolinguistic competence: allows us to use language appropriately depending on the context of the interaction

 What is sociolinguistics?
+- The study of language in society; how it reflects social patterns, how it contributes to them
+-

 Broad questions